-CENTER Calculate the center for a group of atoms, with arbitrary weights.
-COM Calculate the center of mass for a group of atoms.
+CENTER_OF_MULTICOLVAR Calculate a a weighted average position based on the value of some multi- colvar.
+CENTER Calculate the center for a group of atoms, with arbitrary weights. СОМ Calculate the center of mass for a group of atoms.
+FIXEDATOM Add a virtual atom in a fixed position.
 GHOST Calculate the absolute position of a ghost atom with fixed coordinatesin the local reference frame formed by three atoms.
 The computed ghost atom is stored as a virtual atom that can be accessed inan atom list through the the label for the GHOST action that creates it.